rcarrata/ocp4-azure-ipi/README.md

 ## 3. Egress/Outbound modes

-### 3.1 Connected/Public Openshift cluster Egress/Outbound mode
+### 3.1 Connected/Public OpenShift cluster Egress/Outbound mode

 By default in the Connected/Public Clusters the Egress / Outbound connections to Internet is performed using the LoadBalancer Egress mode:

 * [Default with LoadBalancer](/docs/egress-default.md)

-### 3.2 Private/Restricted Openshift cluster Egress/Outbound mode
+### 3.2 Private/Restricted OpenShift cluster Egress/Outbound mode

 By default in the Private / Public Clusters the OutboundType is LoadBalancer, but other possibilities can be used for the Egress/Outbound mode